 TMS is non-invasive and causes few side effects.
 TMS is FDA approved for treatment resistant depression, and is covered by most health insurance plans.

-Manlove Psychiatric Group is the only clinic offering TMS in western South Dakota.
+Manlove Health is the only clinic offering TMS in western South Dakota.

 Based on data from the National Institute of Mental Health (STAR D study), patients who have failed four or more antidepressants have a less than 10% chance of having a good response to subsequent antidepressant trials.